Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

-For the overdamped Langevin dynamics, the corresponding Eyring-Kramers formula for Poincar\'e inequality has been shown to be optimal.
+For the over-damped Langevin dynamics, the corresponding Eyring-Kramers formula for Poincar\'e inequality has been shown to be optimal.
 For the isa, the Poincar\'e constant of \eqref{eq:PIest} is optimal in a generic one-dimensional case.
 This gives a strong indication of optimality in higher dimensions.
+For notational simplicity, we will henceforth write $A\lessapprox B$ if